-The Commission for CLE maintains the statewide registry of approved mediators.
+The Office of Admissions and Continuing Education maintains the statewide registry of approved mediators.
 In order to be listed on the Mediator Registry, a mediator must complete an application and pay the required fee.
 Education and training requirements are outlined in Alternative Dispute Resolution Rule 2.

 In civil cases, a registered mediator must be an attorney in good standing with the Supreme Court of Indiana and must complete at least 40 hours of Commission-approved civil mediation training.

 Domestic Relations Mediation

 In domestic relations cases, a registered mediator must either be an attorney in good standing with the Supreme Court of Indiana, or hold a bachelor or advanced degree from an accredited institution of higher learning, and must complete 40 hours of Commission-approved domestic relations mediation training.

 A person who has met the requirements of A.D.R.
 Rule 2.5(B)(2)(a), is registered as a domestic relations mediator, and by December 31 of the second full year after meeting those requirements completes a Commission approved civil crossover mediation training program, may register as a civil mediator.
 A civil mediator who completes domestic relations crossover training may register as a domestic relations mediator.